Cleopatra Spring

 Travel Tips and Location

 Cleopatra Spring is located about 3 km east of Siwa’s town center, easily reachable by bike, tuk-tuk, or donkey cart.
-Many visitors choose to rent a bicycle for the day and follow the scenic route through palm groves and mud-brick houses.
+Many visitors include it as part of guided Siwa Oasis tours.

 When to Visit

-The best time to visit Siwa and Cleopatra Spring is October to April, when temperatures are cooler and the oasis is in full bloom.
-Summer can be extremely hot, although early mornings and late evenings still offer enjoyable moments at the spring.
+The best time to visit Siwa and Cleopatra Spring is October to April, when temperatures are cooler and the oasis landscape is at its most vibrant.

 Entrance Fees and Accessibility

 There’s no entrance fee to access Cleopatra Spring.
-Basic amenities such as changing areas and toilets are available, and the site is generally accessible, though mobility assistance may be needed for those with disabilities due to sandy paths and uneven terrain.
+Basic amenities such as changing areas and toilets are available, though sandy paths may require extra care for visitors with mobility needs.

 Searchable FAQs about Cleopatra Spring